 What is the Best Wine for Chicken Marsala?

 Use dry marsala wine, NOT sweet marsala.
-Sweet Marsala is meant to be used for dessert recipes and won’t work well.
+Sweet Marsala is meant for dessert recipes and won’t work well.
 If your grocery store doesn’t sell liquors, you can find marsala at your local liquor store.
-The first time I made Chicken Marsala with sweet wine and I took a long pause from the dish after that only to discover I was using the wrong wine!
+The first time I made Chicken Marsala was with sweet wine, and I took a long pause from the dish after that, only to discover I was using the wrong wine!
+It’s surprising how many recipes don’t specify this critical detail.

-If you are not able to find Marsala wine, a Madeira wine would also work, as we used in our Chicken Madeira.
-If alcohol is a concern, most of the alcohol is cooked out in the pan so you just get the added flavor and the sauce ends up with an insignificant amount of alcohol.
-If you are looking to make it wine-free, you could just use more broth and boil that down, but the flavor profile wouldn’t be quite the same.
+If you cannot find Marsala wine, a Madeira wine would also work, as we used in our Chicken Madeira.
+If alcohol is a concern, most of the alcohol is cooked out in the pan, so you get the added flavor, and the sauce ends up with an insignificant amount of alcohol.
+If you want to make it wine-free, you could use more broth and boil that down, but the flavor profile wouldn’t be the same.

 Making Even Chicken Cutlets: Thin-sliced chicken on a cutting board covered with saran wrap; meat tenderizer on top